The Classroom to Table online sign-up form will open on

 How do I sign up?

-If you are a faculty member or an undergraduate student, you may initiate the arrangement and participate in the program.
+If you are a faculty member or an undergraduate student, you may initiate the arrangement and participate in the program, click the Reservation Request Form link above to submit a request.

 Before submitting your reservation request form, you should have already confirmed with everyone in your group that they are able to attend the gathering on reservation date/time that you will be requesting on the form.